addyosmani/backbone-fundamentals/README.md

 Once this is done, open up two terminal windows.

 In the first, `cd` to your MongoDB bin directory or type in the complete path to it.
-You'll need to start <cpde>mongod`.
+You'll need to start `mongod`.

 <pre>
 $ ./bin/mongod
 </pre>

-Next, in the second terminal, start the `mongo</code shell which will connect up to localhost by default.
+Next, in the second terminal, start the `mongo` shell, which will connect to localhost by default.

 <pre>
 $ ./bin/mongo
 </pre>

-That's it!.
+That's it!

 ####Express and Mongoose

 Option 1 (HTML) and Option 2 (Jade) of the practical download both come with an install.sh bash script.
-This allows you to easily install Express, Mongoose, Jade (and optionally MongoDB if you prefer to) through npm (the node package manager).
+This allows you to install Express, Mongoose, Jade (and optionally MongoDB if you prefer to) easily through npm (the Node package manager).

 * Make sure you have Node.js installed.
 If not, you can grab it [here](http://nodejs.org/#download)
 * Next run `$ ./install.sh` at the terminal to install the rest of our dependencies.
-To see the exact contents of the install.sh file, see below:
+Here's what install.sh looks like:

 **install.sh**